fly0305/moneyapp-react-typescript-material-tailwind-/README.md

 | 3 | Custom chart wrappers pass down fetched & processed data (`labels` and `values`) into `pure chart components`
 | 4 | Each pure chart components populate data (no manual calculation involved)
 | 5 | All chart wrapper that use `reactive variables` will update queries (so will charts update) whenever date-range changes in `Apollo client` store

+Note: simply updating apollo store in components from `/reports` using `makrVar` doesn't trigger rerender, but the hook `useReactiveVar` solved this problem.

 ## ✨ Infrastructure
 - Netlify (CD\CI)